Learn the basics of computers and the Internet with Learning Express Library 3.0 (State Library)

 Free Computer Skills Training covers much of the same material as the PC series but is on the Web.
 There are also excellent sections on Career Development and Workplace Development such as preparing for a job, resumes, and cover letters.

 Take a computer or technology class at the Library.
+These will resume once the library is operating at full capacity.

 Adult Education Center: 337-217-4220 (Summer classes only)